Business Insight

 The best outsourced CAD relationships are ongoing, not transactional.
 At DesignAs CAD, we learn your preferences as we work together.
 The tenth kitchen we draw for you takes less briefing time than the first, because we know your standards.

-The revision rounds included in every project are part of the design process.
-Use them to review drawings with your installer, your maker, and your client before approving.
-The revision stage is where questions that would otherwise surface on site are asked and answered on paper.
+Reviewing drawings before sign-off is part of the design process.
+Review them with your installer, your maker, and your client before approving.
+The review stage is where questions that would otherwise surface on site are asked and answered on paper — and once signed off, any further changes are quoted before work begins.

 Align on File Formats Early